 Having that said, let’s begin by getting the default Ubuntu Lucid Lynx desktop live iso from here, burn it to CD and boot from it.
 When you’re being asked to either try it out or install Ubuntu, go for the first option.
 Once the desktop is loaded, open a terminal from the “Applications” menu and install lvm2:

-As I already created logical volumes with the alternate installer, all I had to do is make them active:
+As I already created logical volumes with the alternate installer, all I had to do is activate them:

 If you don’t have your logical volumes created already, do so now.
-I guess if you want/need logical volumes you know what you’re doing, but this is roughly how it works:
+I guess if you want/need logical volumes you know what you’re doing, but this is roughly how it would work:

 - Create a physical volume: